nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 ### Delete from Cold Storage

-You can delete a document moved to Cold Storage as any other document.
+You can delete a document moved to cold storage as any other document.

 ## Technical Overview